codefinity/oeuvre/README.md

 **1. Dividing the application into most conducive Architectural Quanta**

-The Architectural Quantas that we will be employing are discussed the section [Evolution In Action](EvolutionIn-Action).
+The Architectural Quantas that we will be employing are discussed the section [Evolution In Action](#EvolutionIn-Action).

 **2. Restricting the Business Logic at the Core**

-- DDD
-- Hexagonal Architecture
--
+We will be employing design philosophies like [Hexagonal - Prots and Adapters](#13-The-Hexagonal-Architecture) in combination with [Domain Driven Design](#11-Reasons-for-Selection-of-Domain-Driven-Design-Architecture) to make Business Logic the core of the Architecture from where everything else originates.

 **3. Modularity through Application Boundaries**

+The application will be designed using the modular monolith approach and each module will be isolated from each other and allowed to exchange information through integration services and in-memory messaging.
+This approach will help the application to evolve later to Microservices.

 **4. Modularity at the Database Level**

+Even though the application will use the same database, the tables of each modules will be isolated.
+This will help the application to scale to the microservices level.

 **5. Diagramming the Application**

-- Architecture Diagrams

-- Process Flow using Event storming
+The section [No Silver Bullet](#14-No-Silver-Bullet) explains why diagrams give a sense of orientation to the design and is needed for software because is abstract and does not by nature have a geometry.

+Oeuvre will be guided by duagrams from the very begining and evolutionary stratergies will be deviced first at the digrammatic level.

+The process flow of the application will be discovered and guided by Event Storming

 **6. Well defined use cases as the Unit of Feature Evolution**

-**7. Fitness functiona at right positions**
+The feature evoltion of Oeuvre will be guided by BDD and the use cases defined by gherkin will reflect in the tests at various levels.

+**7. Evolution will be guided by Fitness Function**